hujhax/austin-improv-wiki/Troupes/The Dark Bloodlords.md

 **The Dark Bloodlords** was an improv troupe.

 ## History
-The troupe originated the Choose-Your-Own-Adventure-based format that would become *[[Pick Your Own Path]]*.
+The troupe originated the Choose-Your-Own-Adventure-based format that would become *[[Shows/Pick Your Own Path]]*.

 [[Category/Troupes|Dark Bloodlords]]